guoguolong/bootjs/README.md

 [MIT](LICENSE)

-Below is a minimal bootjs application, Suppose we have a project folder named 'hello', here is the project folder layout:
+Below is a minimal bootjs web application, Suppose we have a project named 'hello', here is the project folder layout:
 ```
 [app]
   |_config.js // configuration file.